SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 In general, microservices use the standard Cumulocity authentication mechanisms.
 This is performed in two steps:

-1. The microservice is created in the "management" tenant to request access to tenants that have been subscribed to the microservice itself.
+1. The microservice can be created in any tenant that have **feature-microservice-hosting** enabled.
 2. The microservices access the Tenant API.

 At installation time of the microservice, an application is created in the "management" tenant reflecting the new microservice.
 In addition, a service user is created in the "management" tenant that allows the microservice to retrieve subscriptions.